linxingchen/cobra/README.md

 ## Dependencies
-* COBRA is a Python script (tested for version 3.7 or higher) that uses a list of frequently used Python packages including:
+* COBRA is a Python script (tested for version 3.7 or higher) that uses a list of frequently used Python packages, including:
 ```
 Bio
 Bio.Seq